vporton/NacDB/README.md

 a sub-database is moved to it.
 When a sub-DB is moved, a shared callback is called in order for your project that may use this library to update its references to the sub-DB.

+## Usage

+You are recommended to copy (and possibly modify) code from `example/src/index/` and `example/src/partition/` to use this system.
+These folders contain source for the "index" (controller) canister and for "partition" (part of the actual DB) canisters.
+You create only index canister (as exampled in `example/src/example_backend`), the partition canisters will be create by index canister automatically.

 The below text in this `README` file may be inexact.

 ## Running the project locally